-OCTOBER 5 AND FEBRUARY 1 AT WOMEN’S RESOURCE CENTER
+FEBRUARY 1 AT WOMEN’S RESOURCE CENTER

 The American Association of University Women (AAUW) Greensboro Branch is launching a comprehensive campaign to address the serious issue of gender pay gap in the Triad region.
 In the next year, AAUW will offer six free workshops to working women, to women re-entering the workforce, and to women who are completing associate, bachelors, or graduate degrees.

 In partnership with the City of Greensboro Commission on the Status of Women and with funding from The Women’s Professional Forum Foundation, AAUW Greensboro will educate women on the pay-gap problem and train women on how to research career opportunities and develop strategies for improving their economic opportunities.